Chapter 1. Introduction

 Flat restoration

-It is possible to restore any file without restoring the directories and subdirectories it was in at the time of the backup.
-If this option is enabled, all files will be restored in the root directory whatever their real position is. (back to top)
+It is possible to restore any file without restoring the directory tree that it was in at the time of the backup.
+If this option is enabled, all files will be restored in the root directory whatever their original location was. (back to top)

 Pause between slices